ava-cms/ava/docs/performance.md

 Ava is designed to be fast by default.
 To achieve this, it uses a two-layer performance strategy:

 1. **Content Indexing:** A pre-built index of your content metadata to avoid parsing Markdown files on every request.
-2. **Page Caching:** A static HTML cache that serves fully rendered pages instantly.
+2. **Webpage Caching:** A static HTML cache that serves fully rendered webpages instantly.

 This page explains both systems and how to configure them for your site.